py5coding/py5book/developer/how_does_py5_work.md

         time.sleep(1 / frame_rate)
 ```

-In fact, if you look at the [initial commit of the py5 project](https://github.com/py5coding/py5generator/blob/636712b1c786eee67a6e1cbec9d59d2a25afb0e8/packages/py5generator/py5generator/templates/py5_init_template.py), you can see this is very close to what py5 actually did.
+In fact, if you look at the [initial commit of the py5 project](https://github.com/py5coding/py5generator/blob/636712b1c786eee67a6e1cbec9d59d2a25afb0e8/packages/py5generator/py5generator/templates/py5_init_template.py), you can see that this is very close to what py5 actually did.
 (Note that this early version of py5 also used modified Processing Library code that was never checked in.)
 Observe that with this approach, Python is managing the animation thread.
 Remarkably, this could in fact create runnable py5 Sketches.
 There were, however, many problems.
 Two of the most critical were:

 * There's no way to trigger mouse and keyboard events
 * The OpenGL renderers `P2D` and `P3D` always crashed